sigp/lighthouse/book/src/builders.md

 ## Multiple builders

 Lighthouse currently only supports a connection to a single builder.
 If you'd like to connect to multiple builders or relays, run one of the following services and configure lighthouse to use it with the `--builder` flag.

 * [`mev-boost`][mev-boost]
 * [`mev-rs`][mev-rs]

 ## Validator Client Configuration

-In the validator client, you can configure gas limit, fee recipient, and whether to use the builder API on a per-validator basis or set a configuration for all validators managed by the validator client.
+In the validator client you can configure gas limit, fee recipient and whether to use the builder API on a per-validator basis or set a configuration for all validators managed by the validator client.
 CLI flags for each of these will serve as default values for all validators managed by the validator client.
 In order to manage the values per-validator you can either make updates to the `validator_definitions.yml` file or you can use the HTTP requests described below.

-Both the gas limit and fee recipient will be passed along as suggestions to connected builders but if there is a discrepancy in either, it will *not* keep you from proposing a block with the builder.
+Both the gas limit and fee recipient will be passed along as suggestions to connected builders.
+If there is a discrepancy in either, it will *not* keep you from proposing a block with the builder.
 This is because the bounds on gas limit are calculated based on prior execution blocks, so it should be managed by an execution engine, even if it is external.
 Depending on the connected relay, payment to the proposer might be in the form of a transaction within the block to the fee recipient, so a discrepancy in fee recipient might not indicate that there is something afoot.
 If you know the relay you are connected to *should* only create blocks with a `fee_recipient` field matching the one suggested, you can use the [strict fee recipient](suggested-fee-recipient.md#strict-fee-recipient) flag.

 ### Enable/Disable builder proposals and set Gas Limit